elastos/Elastos/CR.ElastosJS/docs/bounty/funding.md

 sidebar_label: Funding for DApps
 ---

-Our DAO named **Cyber Republic (CR)** is always looking for new DApps that would benefit the Elastos ecosystem, there is no requirement to be exclusive to Elastos. **The only real requirement is to prove to the community that your DApp will bring a positive benefit to our ecosystem.**
+Our DAO named **Cyber Republic (CR)** is always looking for new DApps, blockchain projects and marketing initiatives that would benefit the Elastos ecosystem, there is no requirement to be exclusive to Elastos.

+**The only real requirement is to prove to the community that your DApp will bring a positive benefit to our ecosystem.**

+Our Elastos Ethereum Sidechain is compatible with existing Ethereum DApps, but even if you don't have a DApp there are many ways we can collaborate.

+#### Cyber Republic will fund things like:

+- Marketing or joint-promotional initiatives

+- Pilot projects for traditional businesses to explore blockchain

+- Community building and public education of blockchain

+- Developer teams with startup project ideas

+- Existing startups that need funding for their DApps

+- **And anything else you think will benefit the blockchain community, especially Elastos**

 ## Getting Funding